Curious4Tech/Azure_Policy_Guide/README.md

 ## Creating the Policies

+Login to Azure: Open your terminal and log in using: az login

 ### Policy 1: Allow Specific Regions

 To create a policy that restricts resource deployment to specific regions, follow these steps: